- Navigating Schomburg Studies on the Black Experience

 - Pop-ups in Schomburg Studies on the Black Experience

 - Features with Implications for Accessibility

 - More Information

 Our aim is to ensure that Schomburg Studies on the Black Experience is accessible to everyone.
-Please contact us if you have any questions or suggestions about the accessibility of this site, please submit those to us via the "Contact Us" link in the page footer.
+If you have any questions or suggestions about the accessibility of this site, please submit those to us via the "Contact Us" link in the page footer.

 You will find information below on how to navigate Schomburg Studies on the Black Experience, what you can do to view the site in a more accessible way, and any features which may have implications for accessibility.
 You will also find a brief statement of our policy towards complying with accessibility standards for the Web.